 A. Federal Actions in or Affecting Floodplains and Wetlands

 FEMA has determined for certain types of facilities there are normally no alternatives to restoration in the floodplain or wetland.
 These are facilities meeting all of the following criteria: 1) FEMA’s estimate of the cost of repairs is less than 50% of the cost to replace the entire facility and is less than $100,000; 2) the facility is not located in a floodway; 3) the facility has not sustained major structural damage in a previous Presidentially declared flooding disaster or emergency; and 4) the facility is not critical (e.g., the facility is not a hospital, generating plant, emergency operations center, or a facility containing dangerous materials).
 FEMA intends to provide assistance for the restoration of these facilities to their pre-disaster condition, except certain measures to mitigate the effect of future flooding or other hazards may be included in the work.
 For example, a bridge or culvert restoration may include a larger waterway opening to decrease the risk of future washouts.

 For routine activities, this will be the only public notice provided.
-Other activities and those involving facilities that do not meet the four criteria above are required to undergo more detailed review, including study of alternate locations.
+Other activities and those involving facilities not meeting the four criteria are required to undergo more detailed review, including the study of alternate locations.
 Subsequent public notices regarding such projects will be published, if necessary, as more specific information becomes available.